Texas Driver's License Attorneys

 If you received a notice from DPS that your license will be suspended or revoked, we may be able to stop the suspension, but you NEED TO ACT QUICKLY.
 You have 20 days from the date of the letter (not 20 days from the date you receive the letter) to request a hearing.
-If you fail to request a hearing within 20 days from the date on the letter, you will not be able to contest the hearing and your license will be suspended for the time period stated in the letter or revoked indefinitely until you correct the issues that led to the revocation.
+Suppose you fail to request a hearing within 20 days from the date of the letter.
+In that case, you will not be able to contest the hearing, and your license will be suspended for the time period stated in the letter or revoked indefinitely until you correct the issues that led to the revocation.

 Your license can be SUSPENDED for many reasons, including:

-- you have too many points on your driving record (also known as a habitual violator; 4 or more convictions for separate incidents in a one year period or 7 or more convictions for separate incidents in a two year period);
+- you have too many points on your driving record (also known as a habitual violator; 4 or more convictions for separate incidents in one year, or 7 or more convictions for different incidents in two years);

 - you have been determined to be habitually reckless or negligent;